 How important are Scoresheets in Chess?

-Recording your moves on a scoresheet not only helps to settle disputes and claims, but it can be use to help you analyse your own games.
+Recording your moves on a scoresheet not only helps to settle disputes and claims but can be used to help you analyze your own games.
 You only get stronger by analyzing your games from your scoresheet, so it makes sense to record.

-If players did not record their games, we wouldn’t have much Grandmasters.
-Players become stronger by analyzing high quality chess games from databases such as Chessbase.
-There would be no helpful chess articles, books, software and games to learn from or draw insights if stronger players did not record their chess games.
+If players did not record their games, we wouldn’t have many Grandmasters.
+Players become stronger by analyzing high-quality chess games from databases such as Chessbase.
+There would be no helpful chess articles, books, software, and games to learn from or draw insights from if stronger players did not record their chess games.

 How to fill out a Chess scoresheet?

 To record your chess moves, it is important to keep a score sheet, especially in tournaments and matches.
 Usually, these are distributed to players at the start of every round.
 However, most players prefer to record their individual scores in scorebooks.
 At the top of every scoresheet you are required to fill out your:

 At the end of every game, both you and your opponent should write your signature on both scoresheets as proof.